-You probably know, people LOVE quizzes.
-Whether it's to find out things about yourself, or to give your opinion, it feels like… you just can't help but fill them out!
+You probably already know, everyone LOVES quizzes.
+Whether it's to find out things about yourself, or to give your opinion, or to simply test your knowledge, it feels like… you just can't help but fill them out!

-As a business owner they also help us to serve at a deeper level, and truly support our clients!
+As a business owner they also help you serve at a deeper level, and truly support your clients!
 In order for a quiz to be effective for both you and your biz… there are a few key pieces you want to have in place!

 We've managed to bring on the founder of The ASK Method Company, Ryan Levesque, for an exclusive interview!
 He talks to us about “QUIZ FUNNELS” and how to use them to quickly build your email list, generate cheap (but high-qualified leads), and immediately convert those leads into paying customers and clients (even if you’re starting from scratch…).